Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 0 MP
 Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark)
-Special: When you learn this Ability, you gain the [Elemental Attunement](#elemental-attunement) Lesson once.
+Special: When you learn this Ability, you also gain the [Elemental Attunement](#elemental-attunement) Lesson once.
 You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
 Scaling: At any Hero Tier, you may increase the cost of this Ability by 3 to MP increase its damage multiplier by 1.
 At Hero Tier 2, you may increase the cost of this Ability by an additional 5 MP to increase its damage multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.